 Overview: Dissolved oxygen (DO) measurements calculate the amount of gaseous oxygen dissolved in surface water, which is important to all oxygen-breathing life in river ecosystems, including fish species preferred for human consumption (e.g. bluegill and bass), as well as decomposer species critical to the recycling of biogeochemical materials in the system.

+The oxygen dissolved in lakes, rivers, and oceans is crucial for the organisms and creatures living in it.
+As the amount of dissolved oxygen drops below normal levels in water bodies, the water quality is harmed and creatures begin to die.
+In a process called eutrophication, a body of water can become hypoxic and will no longer be able to support living organisms, essentially becoming a “dead zone.”

+Eutrophication occurs when excess nutrients cause algae populations to grow rapidly in an algal bloom.
+The algal bloom forms dense mats at the surface of the water blocking out two essential inputs of oxygen for water: gas exchange from the atmosphere and photosynthesis in the water due to the lack of light below the mats.
+As dissolved oxygen levels decline below the surface, oxygen-breathing organisms die-off in large amounts, creating an increase in organic matter.
+The excess organic matter causes an increase in the oxygen-breathing decomposer populations in the benthic zone, which further depletes the remaining dissolved oxygen levels during the metabolic decomposition activity.
+Once the oxygen levels become this low, mobile oxygen-breathing species (e.g. fish) will move away, leaving no aerobic life in the water and creating a dead zone.

 The Azide-Winkler titration method uses titration to determine the concentration of an unknown in a sample.
 Specifically, sodium thiosulfate is used to titrate iodine, which can be stoichiometrically related to the amount of dissolved oxygen in a sample.

 Principles: The Azide-Winkler method is used to measure DO on site, where surface water is collected.
 Manganese (II) sulfate and potassium hydroxide are added to the sample, and the dissolved oxygen in the sample oxidizes the manganese and forms a brown precipitate.
+Azide is added in the form of a purchased alkaline iodide-azide reagent to correct for the presence of nitrites, which are found in wastewater samples and can interfere with the Winkler oxidation procedure.

 MnSO4 + 2 KOH → Mn(OH)2 + K2SO4

-2 Mn(OH)2 + O2 → 2 MnO(OH)2
+2 Mn(OH)2 + O2 → 2 MnO(OH)2 (precipitate)

-Sulfuric acid is then added to acidify the solution and the precipitate dissolves.
-Under these conditions, the iodide in the solution is converted into iodine.
+Sulfuric acid is then added to acidify the solution, and the precipitate dissolves.
+Under these conditions, the iodide from the alkaline iodide-azide reagent in the solution is converted into iodine.

 2 MnO(OH)2 + 4 H2SO4 → 2 Mn(SO4)2 + 6 H2O